• Skip to primary navigation

 • 1 large egg, whisked

-• granulated sugar for sprinkling, about 1/3 cup
+• granulated sugar for sprinkling, optional but nice

 Instructions

-1. Heat the Oven.
-Adjust two oven racks to middle position.
-Preheat oven to 425 degrees F. Line two baking sheets with parchment paper.
+1. Adjust two oven racks to middle position.
+Preheat oven to 425℉.
+Line two baking sheets with parchment paper.

-2. Prepare the Filling: Cut the cold cream cheese into 18 slices.
-Cut the cranberry sauce into six 1/4-inch thick slices.
-Cut each slice of cranberry sauce into thirds.
-You should have 18 small slices of cranberry sauce.
+3. Prepare the Filling.
+Cut the cold cream cheese into 18 slices.
+Cut the cranberry sauce in half.
+Then cut into 18 small slices.

-3. Prepare and Fill the Pastry: Cut the puff pastry into 18 squares.
-(9 squares per sheet.)
+4. Fill the Pies.
 Place a piece of cream cheese and a piece of cranberry sauce onto half of the square, leaving a small border around the edge for sealing.

 Fold the pastry closed around the cream cheese and cranberry, like a book.
 Pinch the edges of the puff pastry together.
-Place the pies on the prepared baking sheet.
 Crimp the edges together with a fork.
 Brush with the whisked egg.
 Using a sharp knife, cut a small "x" into the top of each pie.
 This allows steam to escape.

 Store, wrapped, at room temperature for up to four days.